hegdeashwin/Backbone/Training-Extended-Session/Application Examples/README.md

 Application Examples
 ====================

-This application example has been taken from "Net-Tutsplus".
+This idea behind these application examples have been taken from "Net-Tutsplus".
 So the credit goes to Nettuts website which provided the backbone application example.

 You can have a look <a href="http://net.tutsplus.com/tutorials/javascript-ajax/build-a-contacts-manager-using-backbone-js-part-1/" target="_blank">here</a>.